Anomandarist/Shadowrun-UK/AdventureLog/GettingAheadinLife.md

 - Jack is recording the opening
 - Severed head
 - Benito draws a gun and everyone else in the restaurant stands up
-- Benito opens fire on sanguine
+- Benito opens fire on Sanguine
 	- SnS - Knocked Prone (5S)

 - Vlad- Messages Benito to try and stop him